 How Well It Works

-Removal of lymph nodes helps to determine whether cancer is present
+The removal of lymph nodes helps your doctor find out whether cancer is present

 and provides more accurate information about the extent and type of cancer cell

 growth.
 Removal of the cancerous lymph nodes may reduce the spread of